AI-sales-consultant/team/fastapi/retrieval/readme-EN.txt

 python-dotenv

-3.2.
+## 3.2.
 Environment Variable Configuration

 This module loads database credentials from environment variables.
 Configure the following two variables in your backend application's runtime environment:

 COSMOS_ENDPOINT: The URI of your Azure Cosmos DB account.
 COSMOS_KEY: The Primary Key of your Azure Cosmos DB account.

 Example .env file:
 COSMOS_ENDPOINT="https://<your-account-name>.documents.azure.com:443/"
 COSMOS_KEY="<your-primary-key>"

-The module automatically initializes a global database client upon loading to reuse connections and improve performance.

-4. API Usage Guide
+4. Integration Guide

 4.1.
 Importing the Function

-Import the core function from the module into your backend code:

-from cosmos_retriever import get_answer_text
+Import the core function from the module into your backend code: from cosmos_retriever import get_answer_text

 4.2.
 Function Signature

 def get_answer_text(question_id: str, category: str) -> str | None:
 Parameters:
 question_id (str): The business ID for the question, e.g., "question_00".
-This corresponds to the question_id field in the data source.

-category (str): The category of the answer, e.g., "Start_Doing".
+This corresponds to the question_id field in the data source. category (str): The category of the answer, e.g., "Start_Doing".
 This corresponds to the category field in the data source.

 Return Value (str | None):
 Success: If a matching record is found, returns the content of its text field (a string).
 Failure or Not Found: If no matching record is found, or if a database error (e.g., connection issue) occurs during the query, returns None.

 4.3.
 Usage Example